- Children Diagnosed With Cancer: Financial and Insurance Issues

 COBRA (Consolidated Omnibus Budget and Reconciliation Act of 1986)

-For 2013, and for those who may not want to use the health insurance marketplace, COBRA is available when coverage would normally be lost because of qualifying events, such as
+For those who don’t want to use a health insurance marketplace plan, COBRA is still available when coverage would normally be lost because of qualifying events, such as

 - Stopping work